Juncheng Shang vs. Mackenzie McDonald: Prediction and Match Betting Odds | Zhuhai Championships

 Juncheng Shang vs. Mackenzie McDonald Trends and Insights

-- In his 21 matches on hard courts over the past 12 months, Shang has played an average of 25.1 games (24.1 in best-of-three matches).
+- Shang has played 25.1 games per match (24.1 in best-of-three matches) in his 21 matches on hard courts over the past 12 months.

-- In the past year, McDonald has played 66 total matches (across all court surfaces), winning 51.6% of the games.
-He averages 23.5 games per match (21.8 in best-of-three matches) and 10.1 games per set.
+- In his 66 matches in the past year across all court types, McDonald is averaging 23.5 games per match (21.8 in best-of-three matches) and winning 51.6% of those games.

 - Shang and McDonald have not played each other since 2015.